ScratchAddons/website-v2/content/docs/reference/addon-api/addon.self.md

   </tr>
 </table>

+The addon ID for this addon.
-The ID of the addon, in other words, the name of the folder.
+The addon ID is the name of the directory inside `/addons` that identifies the addon.

 ### addon.self.dir
 <table>